CommunityToolkit/Graph-Controls/README.md

 ```

 You can use the `Scopes` property to preemptively request permissions from the user of your app for data your app needs to access from Microsoft Graph.

+You only need the main/first page of your app to load use the provider behavior.
+This will initialize the graph provider for your entire application.

 **That's all you need to get started!**